MelbourneDeveloper/ioc_container/README.md

 [As a Service Locator](#as-a-service-locator)

 ## Dependency Injection (DI)
 [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) (DI) allows you to decouple concrete classes from the rest of your application.
 Your code can depend on abstractions instead of concrete classes.
 It allows you to easily swap out implementations without changing your code.
+This is great for testing, and it makes your code more flexible.
+You can use test doubles in your tests, so they run quickly and reliably.

 ## Why Use This Library?
-You can
+This library makes it easy to
 - Easily replace services with mocks for testing
 - Configure the lifecycle of your services for singleton (one per app) or transient (always fresh)
 - Access factories for other services from any factory